Evaluating Jesus’ Teaching

 The impracticality of Radical Sharing is probably the reason why so many people have fallen asleep during so many sermons over the centuries.
 It is likely also the reason why Joel Osteen, pastor of the mega-sized Lakewood Church (which bought, remodeled, and now fills the former stadium of the Houston Rockets professional basketball team with its Sunday services) gives mere lip service to the Bible, and turns all his energies to preaching a feel-good Prosperity Gospel that is unlinked to the actual words of Jesus.

-Of course, Jesus’ doctrine of radical sharing would make more sense if he believed that God’s Heavenly Domain was imminent, whether via society’s transformative spiritual awakening or after a just-around-the-corner Apocalypse and Last Judgment.
+Of course, Jesus’ doctrine of radical sharing makes more sense because he believed that God’s Heavenly Domain was imminent — either via society’s transformative spiritual awakening or after a just-around-the-corner Apocalypse and Last Judgment.

 In any case, Jesus’ vision was a reflection of the static economy of first century Judea: the body of regional wealth remained fairly the same from generation to generation.
 Those that had, kept; and those that did not have, could not get.
 Jesus likely believed that absent the coming of Heaven’s Domain, the world would always be a world of tribalism, subsistence farming, simple crafts and trade.
 He knew nothing of the process of evolution and its constant weaving of competition and cooperation.
 He could hardly envision the agricultural, democratic, industrial, or technological revolutions that have brought real-world freedom, knowledge, and prosperity to most of the world.

-Instead of giving away all our wealth and contemplating God in a commune, today’s modern Followers of G>O>D>, would rather retain much of our wealth and use it to lead creative and productive lives, following the examples of Thomas Edison, heart surgeon Michael de Bakey, composer George Gershwin, or General Motors’ chief executive Mary Barra.
+Instead of giving away all our wealth and contemplating God in a commune, today’s modern Travelers in Continuing Creation would rather retain much of our wealth and use it to lead creative and productive lives, following the examples of Thomas Edison, heart surgeon Michael de Bakey, composer George Gershwin, or General Motors’ chief executive Mary Barra.

-A true and practical spiritual doctrine must appeal to the creating side of human nature as well as the caring side of human nature.
-The creating side is linked to personal achievement, to exploration, accumulation, invention, risk-taking and building – all the elements of Yang, as contrasted to the sharing and nurturing world of Yin.
-The optimal Spiritual Path, the Path of G>O>D>, is a combination of Yang and Yin.
+Our own teaching says — A true and practical spiritual doctrine must appeal to the creating side of human nature as well as the caring-and-sharing side of human nature.
+The creating side is linked to achievement, to exploration, accumulation, invention, risk-taking and building – all the elements of Yang, as contrasted to the sharing and nurturing world of Yin.
+The optimal Spiritual Path, the Path of the Growing, Organizing, Direction, is a combination of Yang and Yin.